Tomoki-Tak/ANN-for-ship-response-transfer-functions/README.md

 ## Phase
 The ANN provides the cosine and sine terms of the phase $Gamma$ (rad).
 To get $Gamma$, $arctan$ of each values should be calculated, see the sample code (predict.py).

+# References
+[1] M. Takagi and M. Ganno, “On the Accuracy of the Strip Theory, Used for a Calculation of Ship Motions in Waves,” Journal of Zosen Kiokai, vol. 121, pp. 48–61, 1967.
+[2] T. Takami, U.D.
+Nielsen, R.E.G.
+Mounet, J.J.
+Jensen, R. Mori, and Y. Komoriyama, "Data-driven Estimations of Response Transfer Functions of a Marine Vessel and Phase-resolved Incident Waves", submitting.